ericlinxu/Kingdoms/README.md

 interested in.

 ##[How to Play]
+1. Use the left mouse key to control your decisions
 1. There are 2 players with 3 health each
 2. Each player has an x amount of cards with different abilities at the start of each round